NixOS/nixos-weekly/posts/2016-09-12-lets-the-fun-begin.md

 is that!

 Thank you for reading this.
-Since nobody is perfect we might forget something or simple mispelled it.
+Since nobody is perfect we might forget something or simply misspell it.
 [Let us know][new-issue] if we messed it up.

 [1]: https://media.ccc.de/v/froscon2016-1830-nixos